 This page contains many of the modifications I have made over the years to my 1998 Dodge Ram 2500 12 valve Cummins truck.
 See also My Ram for additional information and pictures of the truck.
-I hope you enjoy the site and please feel free to contact me any time with your comments or questions.
-The date and mileage numbers at the top of each mod are the point at which each mod was made.
+I hope you enjoy the site.
+The date and mileage numbers at the top of each mod are the point at which each mod was completed.

 Transfer Case Saver

 Cold Air Induction

 Rock Solid Steering

 DSS Steering Stabilizer

 Custom Controls Arms